-People use dietary supplements for a wide assortment of reasons.
+People use dietary supplements for a wide range of reasons.
 Some seek to compensate for diets, medical conditions, or eating habits that limit the intake of essential vitamins and nutrients.
 Other people look to them to boost energy or to get a good night's sleep.
 Postmenopausal women consider using them to counter a sudden drop in estrogen levels.

 Talk with a Health Care Professional

-The Food and Drug Administration (FDA) suggests that you consult with a health care professional before using any dietary supplement.
+The U.S. Food and Drug Administration (FDA) suggests that you consult with a health care professional before using any dietary supplement.
 Many supplements contain ingredients that have strong biological effects, and such products may not be safe in all people.